Chart Color Schemes

 Kenmore has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Kenmore's population was around 10,330 as of November 2025.
-This reflected an increase of 892 people since the 2021 Census, which reported a population of 9,438.
-The change was inferred from the estimated resident population of 10,067 in June 2024 and an additional 123 validated new addresses since the Census date.
-This resulted in a density ratio of 1,956 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Kenmore's growth of 9.5% since the 2021 census exceeded the SA3 area (5.7%) and the SA4 region, marking it as a growth leader in the region.
-Overseas migration contributed approximately 71.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Kenmore's population is around 10,333 as of Feb 2026.
+This reflects an increase of 895 people (9.5%) since the 2021 Census, which reported a population of 9,438 people.
+The change is inferred from the estimated resident population of 10,067 from the ABS as of June 2024 and an additional 123 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,957 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Kenmore's 9.5% growth since the 2021 census exceeded the SA3 area (6.1%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 71.4% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth of national areas was anticipated, with Kenmore expected to grow by 454 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, lower quartile growth of statistical areas analysed by AreaSearch is anticipated, with the area expected to increase by 454 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population